kamalmarhubi/website/_drafts/kubernetes-api-server.markdown

 ~~~

 When a kubelet starts up, it registers itself as a node with the API server and
 starts watching for pods to run.
+This is really great, because it means that
+when we get to running a multinode cluster, we can add nodes without having to
+reconfigure the API server.

-We can check that the API server knows about
+We can check that the API server knows about our node:
-our node:

 ~~~
 $ curl --stderr /dev/null http://localhost:8080/api/v1/nodes/ \